luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 	    None => {} // "Do nothing, just pass through"
 	}

-	//  Clean: Expresses exactly the same intent with less noise if let Some(value) = state.memtable.get(key) {
+	if let Some(value) = state.memtable.get(key) {
 	    return Ok(Some(value).filter(|v| !v.is_empty()));
 	}